Snackme/locng-homepage/README.md

 # locng-homepage
-My homepage for projects and ambitions
+My homepage for projects and ambitions.